Rainwater Management On Green Roofs

 Excess water drips from the roof gradually so drains are not overwhelmed by a sudden deluge.

-A green roof will filtered a large amount of pollutants from the water before releasing it – particularly heavy metals
+A green roof will filter a large amount of pollutants from the water before releasing it – particularly heavy metals

 A living roof works in the same way as the natural water cycle that is so effective in rural areas.